Are you tired of searching for financial tools to help you budget and control your finances and just don’t know where to turn?

 This financial tool is amazing.
-I actually didn’t find this until after we paid off all our debt but I ended up purchasing it anyway because I loved the functionality of it so much (this calculator only works with Excel and Google Sheets).
+I actually didn’t find this until after we paid off all our debt but I ended up purchasing it anyway because I loved its functionality of it so much (this calculator only works with Excel and Google Sheets).

-If you’re currently working to pay off your debt using the debt snowball method, this calculator is a must-have!
+If you’re currently working to pay off your debt using the debt snowball method, this calculator is a must-have.

 The Debt Snowball Calculator is automated and super easy to use.
 You can change the timeframe, the amount, the payment status…anything and everything to find a method that works best for you to get rid of your debt.
 It also gives you the pathway to making it happen as quickly as possible.

-It has space for up to 35 loans and all you have to do is enter your loan information one time and it will calculate automatically giving you the exact month and year you will be out of debt!
+It has space for up to 35 loans and all you have to do is enter your loan information one time and it will calculate automatically giving you the exact month and year you will be out of debt.

-It also allows you to change and play around with different variables, increases (like raises) and even lump-sum payment amounts to see how they will impact your debt payoff…plus, it even works for the debt avalanche method too if you prefer to get out of debt using that system instead!
+It also allows you to change and play around with different variables, increases (like raises) and even lump-sum payment amounts to see how they will impact your debt payoff…plus, it even works for the debt avalanche method too if you prefer to get out of debt using that system instead.

 And there you have it!
-These simple financial tools are what have gotten me out of debt and on the path towards financial freedom.
+These simple financial tools are what have gotten me out of debt and on the path toward financial freedom.
 While I know each person (and each debt-free journey) is different, I’m confident that you’ll find great benefit from these tools as well!